The Rich and the Poor

 A. GOD’S DESIGN FOR A SOCIETAL SAFETY NET

-In 1 Timothy 5:3–16 Paul engages in a lengthy discussion regarding God’s perspective on social safety nets as they specifically pertain to meeting the needs of widows.
+In 1 Timothy 5:3–16, Paul engages in a lengthy discussion regarding God’s perspective on social safety nets as they specifically pertain to meeting the needs of widows.
 The overarching principles that are contained in this passage reveal, in conjunction with those previously listed herein, a hierarchical order, a theological construct if you will, for the proper institutional dispatch of resources to meet the needs of the poor.
-The needs of the poor are to be met first by individual believers, then heads of household, and then and only then does the responsibility fall to the church (if for some other, legitimate reason individual children or grandchildren, or if not them, the heads of households cannot provide for their own).
-Again, nowhere in Scripture does the responsibility default to the state.
+The needs of the poor are to be met first by individual believers, then heads of household, and then and only then does the responsibility fall to the church (if for some other legitimate reason individual children or grandchildren, or if not them, the heads of households cannot provide for their own).
+Again, nowhere in Scripture does the responsibility default to the State.
 (Notice I did not yet mention the place for the institution of commerce in this ordering.)
-Further, the reason God does not include civil government in the task of meeting the needs of the poor is because He did not intend for it to accomplish this task.
+Further, the reason God does not include civil government in the task of meeting the needs of the poor is that He did not intend for it to accomplish this task.

 When governments begin to hand out money in an attempt to “solve” poverty, they create a permanent dependent class.

-Herein represented in action is a strategy for helping the poor in ways that are biblically founded and proven effective.
-You may have noticed that in the hierarchical order of creating a scripturally based social safety net that the institution of commerce was missing.
-That is because their job in combating poverty is to be the job provider, which is intended by God to sustain the rehabbed individual—and everyone else –from reentering or entering poverty.
-I frequent a barbershop where those who cut my hair are on parole from prison, learning a vocation, on their way back to society.
-Danielle and I stay at a hotel in DC where the same is true of most of the employees.
+I frequent a barbershop where those who cut my hair are on parole from prison, learning a vocation on their way back to society.
+Danielle and I stay at a hotel in D.C. where the same is true of most of the employees.
 These business establishments are sensitive to what God would have them do since He ordained the institution of commerce in the first place!
-As noted specifically in earlier studies in this series and herein, it is not the job of civil government to provide for the poor directly but to incentivize the institutions of marriage, family, church, and commerce to pick up the slack and create the safety net in ways respective of the strength of their institutional calling by God.
+As noted specifically in earlier studies in this series and herein, the job of civil government is not to provide for the poor directly but to incentivize the institutions of marriage, family, church, and commerce to pick up the slack and create the safety net in ways respective of the strength of their institutional calling by God.

 B. THE SOLUTION OF WORK